 Summer was the perfect time to let the imagination run wild.
 I enjoyed nothing more than re-creating my immediate world into landscapes of mythical times and places, for there was no limit to my imagination.
 And life was only half as interesting without it.

-Recently, I heard of the legends of the Loch Ness and Ogopogo monsters.
-Suddenly, in my imaginative mind, the little stream, filled with the summer’s frequent rains, became a vast lake, and I, a renown explorer.
+Recently, I had heard my human speak of the legends of the Loch Ness and Ogopogo monsters.
+Suddenly, in my imaginative mind, the little stream, filled with the summer’s frequent rains, became a vast lake, and I, a renowned explorer.
 Caught up in the fantasy, I began to wonder if, in fact, Morris didn’t have its own version of Nessi.